thisischandresh/thisischandresh.github.io/_posts/2024-06-09-not-to-walk.md

 I can feel my mind and body and feelings all settling down, like talking to each other and accommodating each other.
 I felt home.
 I felt home by being with myself.
 So I have shifted houses, moved away from friends, left lovers and familiar neighbourhoods, and no matter where I am, when I’m by myself, I always feel home.

-I met a person like me — in this aspect — before I knew all of this.
+I met a person like me before I knew all of this.
 She walked by herself, she felt so much herself, I have not seen any person before her who looked together in mind, body, and feelings.

 None of this means or felt, that she is okay, or she accepts every part of her, or she doesn’t feel incomplete, or she has figured it all out.